sparr/factorio-mod-entity-symmetry/README.md

 Craft a "Symmetry Center" item.
 Place it in the world as a "Symmetry Center" entity.
 Place some entities nearby and see them duplicated around the center.
 Remove those entities and the duplicates will be removed.
+Creation and removal use construction ghosts and deconstruction marks by default.
+Enabling direct creation and removal (cheating) requires enabling a new map setting and player setting.

 ## Configuration